ringcentral/engage-digital-source-sdk-js/README.md

 ## Post message to channel

-You can get channel realtime url and api token from channel setting page
+You can get channel realtime url and api token from channel setting page, post new message to the channel.

 ```js
 import { postMessage } from 'ringcentral-engage-source'